 Huck bird netting is a popular choice for domestic and commercial installations.
 We stock netting to protect against a variety of species and cut nets to order where required.

 Bird netting is used to prevent birds from nesting or entering certain areas.
-It is often used on buildings and in gardens for protection against pest birds like pigeons, gulls and sparrows.
+It is often used on buildings and gardens to protect against pest birds like pigeons, gulls, and sparrows.
 Anti bird netting comes in a range of different mesh sizes and strengths.
 Each is made specifically to protect against different bird species.